ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 decryption, requests can be further separated into smaller groupings based on the keys that are used.

-Each active client configuration partitions the client anonymity set.
+Each active Client configuration partitions the Client anonymity set.
 In practice, it is infeasible to reduce the number of active configurations to one.
 Enabling diversity in choice of Oblivious Relay Resource naturally increases the number of active configurations.
 A small number of configurations might need to be active to allow for key rotation and server maintenance.

-Client privacy depends on having each configuration used by many other clients.
+Client privacy depends on having each configuration used by many other Clients.
-It is critical prevent the use of unique client configurations, which might be used to track of individual clients, but it is also important to avoid creating small groupings of clients that might weaken privacy protections.
+It is critical prevent the use of unique Client configurations, which might be used to track of individual Clients, but it is also important to avoid creating small groupings of Clients that might weaken privacy protections.

-A specific method for a client to acquire configurations is not included in this specification.
-Applications using this design MUST provide accommodations to mitigate tracking using client configurations.  {{CONSISTENCY}} provides options for ensuring that client configurations are consistent between clients.
+A specific method for a Client to acquire configurations is not included in this specification.
+Applications using this design MUST provide accommodations to mitigate tracking using Client configurations.  {{CONSISTENCY}} provides options for ensuring that Client configurations are consistent between Clients.

 The content of requests or responses, if used in forming new requests, can be used to correlate requests.
 This includes obvious methods of linking requests, like cookies {{?COOKIES}}, but it also includes any information in either message that might affect how subsequent requests are formulated.
 For example,
-{{FIELDING}} describes how interactions that are individually stateless can be used to build a stateful system when a client acts on the content of a response.
+{{FIELDING}} describes how interactions that are individually stateless can be used to build a stateful system when a Client acts on the content of a response.

 # Operational and Deployment Considerations {#deployment}